lal4th/Flash_Data_Logger/README.md

 ## 🤝 **Contributing**

-This is a production-ready application for PicoScope data acquisition.
-See `Handoff_to_v0.5.md` for detailed technical documentation and development priorities.
+This is a production-ready application for PicoScope data acquisition with multi-channel support.
+See `Handoff_to_v0.8.md` for detailed technical documentation and v0.8 development priorities.

 ## 📄 **License**